ProGamerGov/pytorch-convis/README.md

 python models/download_models.py
 ```

-You can also place `convis.py` or `convis_heatmap.py` in your neural-style-pt directory, in order to to more easily work with models and input images.
+You can also place `convis.py` or `convis_heatmap.py` in your neural-style-pt directory, in order to more easily work with models and input images.

 ### Usage: